 - To develop a solid business plan that enables transition of EPAD to the post-project phase for long term sustainability.

-WP8 will carefully study critical ethical, legal and social issues (ELSI) pertaining to the project and provide guidance on informed consent, privacy, disclosure of findings and data sharing.
+Studies the critical ethical, legal and social issues (ELSI) pertaining to the project and provides guidance on informed consent, privacy, disclosure of findings and data sharing.

 - Define an EPAD ethics and information governance framework for recruiting from existing cohort studies.

 - Develop a robust strategy for involving research subjects in the development of ethics procedures and research protocols.

 - Investigate the ethical, legal and social implications of disclosure of biomarker results and the associated risk of AD dementia.

 - Evaluate and compare the feasibility and impact of large-scale biomarker-testing within national health care systems.

 - Investigate and advise on the recruitment of subjects for Phase 2 trials from existing cohort studies.

 Shirlene Badger (University of Cambridge)

 Carol Brayne (University of Cambridge)